 - Pregnant women and women up to two weeks postpartum.

-- Children younger than 5m but especially children younger than 2 years of age.
+- Children younger than 5 years old, with the highest risk for those younger than 2 years old.

 - Adults age 65 and older.